 Finally it was time for the man himself.
 The crowd was electric and the smoke machines went into overdrive.
 The second his feet hit the stage the audience went wild, as he launched into Black Skinhead.
 His newest fashion venture, an embellished full-face mask, made an appearance, and was worn throughout most of the set, assuaging any fears as to the wellbeing of Kanye’s dramatic flair.
 Fan or not, Kanye is a dynamic performer.

 His energy captivated the audience and his music is iconic.
 His performance of Runaway proved to be a particular highlight, featuring a 20-minute vocoded freestyle rant, which swung between slamming capitalism, the fashion industry, and the media, and mushy sentimentalism.
 There a very few artists who can take an audience from booing them to screaming to a cover of Jay Z’s Run this Town.
 Seeing Kanye live, it becomes quite clear how he has built up such a strong, diverse, and loyal following.

-For further information about the Wireless Festival 2014 visit here.
+For further information about Wireless Festival 2014 visit the festival’s website here.

 Watch the video for Kanye West – Black Skinhead here: